 The HITRUST CSF Readiness Assessment results in a comprehensive report that outlines the current level of compliance with HITRUST CSF standards as well as remediation goals/tasks.

 Gaps remediation is not a separate process but rather a critical part of the HITRUST assessment, both self- or validated.
 It should start with a gap analysis that identifies policies, controls, and other documentation that is necessary to meet the HITRUST CSF requirements.
 During this stage, the organization or assessors, depending on the type of assessment performed, identify general gaps in the organization’s controls and provide recommendations to remediate the gaps.
 The organization gaps are then ranked by risk level, prioritized, assigned to an owner, and tracked.
 All these activities are documented in a formal corrective action plan (CAP).

 The next phase of the HITRUST certification involves completing a Validated Assessment.
-Its main difference from the self-assessment is that it is performed by authorized HITRUST assessors only and may be officially submitted to HITRUST for certification if the organization procures a CSF Validated Report with Certification.
-The HITRUST validation stage, just like the self-assessment, uses a testing approach that aims to assess the organization’s controls using three main methodologies: examining, interviewing, and testing.
+Its main difference from the self-assessment is that it is performed by authorized HITRUST assessors only.
+Also, it may be officially submitted to HITRUST for certification if the organization procures a CSF Validated Report with Certification.
+The HITRUST validation stage, just like the self-assessment, uses a testing approach.
+It aims to assess the organization’s controls using three main methodologies: examining, interviewing, and testing.